abarker/strip-hints/README.rst

    Map removed code to empty strings rather than spaces.
 This is easier to read, but does not preserve columns.
 Default is false.

+``--strip-nl``
+   Also strip non-logical newline tokens inside type hints.
+These occur, for example, when a type-hint function like ``List`` in a function parameter list has line breaks inside its own arguments list.
+The default is to keep the newline tokens in order to preserve line numbers between the stripped and non-stripped files.
+Selecting this option no longer guarantees a direct correspondence.

 ``--no-ast``
    Do not parse the resulting code with the Python ``ast`` module to check it.
    Default is false.